Resources for Small Businesses in Response to the Novel Coronavirus Pandemic

 Tip sheet on health coverage options for employers helping their employees during the Covid-19 national emergency.
 CMS has provided information for employers, so they can help Americans who are experiencing major changes in their lives, such as loss of job or a change in income.

 CMS has also provided detailed Marketplace coverage information for businesses and individuals affected by Covid-19.
 This FAQ applies to those who reside in a Federally Facilitated Exchange (FFE) state, or in a state with a State-Based Exchange on the Federal Platform (SBE-FP).

 CMS Publishes Interim Final Rule Making It Easier For Healthcare Professionals To Order, and Receive Payment for Ordering, COVID-19 Tests

 Department of Labor

-August 4 – The U.S. Department of Labor’s Wage and Hour Division (WHD) announced guidance for employers with certain federal contracts regarding paid sick leave or expanded family and medical leave under the Families First Coronavirus Relief Act (FFCRA).
+On August 4, 2020, the U.S. Department of Labor’s Wage and Hour Division (WHD) announced guidance for employers with certain federal contracts regarding paid sick leave or expanded family and medical leave under the Families First Coronavirus Relief Act (FFCRA).
 The guidance provides compliance assistance to employers with service contracts with the federal government covered by the Service Contract Act and federal construction contracts covered by the Davis-Bacon Act.
 The new guidance is available at www.dol.gov/agencies/whd/pandemic/sca-questions.